-EMD 539b, Introduction to Public Health Surveillance Daniel Weinberger Surveillance is one of the fundamental activities of public health organizations and is critical for understanding disease burden, impacts of interventions, and the detection of unusual events.
+EMD 539b, Introduction to the Analysis and Interpretation of Public Health Surveillance Data Daniel Weinberger

+Surveillance is one of the fundamental activities of public health organizations and is critical for understanding disease burden, impacts of interventions, and the detection of unusual events.
 The first part of the course provides an overview of the types of surveillance systems and their strengths and weakness, sources of data for surveillance, and controversies resulting from surveillance activities.
 The second part focuses on methods used to analyze surveillance data, with a particular focus on practical application.
 There is a focus throughout on the critical evaluation of surveillance data from different sources.